 Oh no; that’s not true for everyone.
-Say you found a pair with 92 points, that may suit your criteria as well.
+Say you found a pair with 92 points, that may suit your criteria.
 But wait, maybe there’s a pair with just 65 points which is eventually the best for you!
 How?

 Let’s break it down for you:

-You don’t need EH, safety toe, waterproof or any other special feature.
-You need to wear the shoes with comfort and support for a long time; don’t essentially need a brand name, product faith or expert recognition.
+You don’t need EH, safety toe, waterproof or any other unique feature.
+You need to wear the shoes with comfort and support for a long time; don’t necessarily need a brand name, product faith or expert recognition.

 Moreover, all the added but useless features will be a burden for you, see how:

 Waterproofing somewhat restricts breathability.
 You end up sweating within while you do not set foot on mud or water at all.

 Safety toe adds more weight, a real burden if not essential.
 Other special traits like ASTM measurement, ultra-flexible sole or EH will add additional burdens which will cost you more money for nothing- if you do not need those components.